-Advocates slam Cuomo on MTA subway delays
+Transit advocates rally against MTA subway delays, slam Cuomo leadership - amNewYork

 “It’s about leadership,” said Masha Burina, senior organizer with the Riders Alliance, in a statement.
 “Governor Cuomo played a big role in getting the Second Avenue Subway open on time.
 We need that same kind of leadership for the whole system, not just big, splashy projects.”

 Fares are set to increase on March 19 — for the sixth time since 2008.
 But as commuters are asked to pay more, between November 2012 and November 2016, subway delays increased from 18,255 to 60,274.
-It’s a surge of 332%, the primary cause of which is overcrowding.
+It’s a surge of 332 percent, the primary cause of which is overcrowding.

-But the group pointed out that ridership in November 2016 was only 13.2% greater than in 2012, meaning the problem goes beyond a capacity crunch.
+But the group pointed out that ridership in November 2016 was only 13.2 percent greater than in 2012, meaning the problem goes beyond a capacity crunch.

 It said that the governor, who essentially controls the state-run agency, must advocate for, and fund, the city’s subway system.